algesten/str0m/docs/BWE.md

 - When application demand exceeds current estimate (exploring headroom)
 - During ALR to rediscover capacity

+### Probing Before Media Starts

+With BWE enabled and TWCC negotiated, an established connection can discover capacity before sending its first media packet.
+Set the desired bitrate with `rtc.bwe().set_desired_bitrate(...)`, drive the normal sans-I/O input/output loop, and use `Event::EgressBitrateEstimate` to decide when to start video.
+An initialized video/RTX stream or video padding payload type is not required.
+This also works with audio-only media and after video send streams are removed.

+The session prefers existing media/RTX padding sources, following WebRTC's `PacketRouter::GeneratePadding`.
+When none is available, `src/streams/probe.rs` provides padding-only RTP on SSRC 0 during an authorized probe cluster.
+It uses a negotiated media payload type, MID and transport sequence extension so browser receivers can route the packet to their congestion controller.
+A sending media section with TWCC support must remain negotiated; the Direct API uses the configured codecs and extension map of its declared media.

+SSRC 0 has its own extended RTP sequence counter for SRTP, but shares the session's TWCC sequence space.
+Probe packets use the usual SRTP protection, probe cluster correlation, and pacer byte accounting.
+Requested bursts are split into padding packets of at most 240 bytes, with actual padding bytes charged to the pacer and recorded for TWCC, matching str0m's existing accounting convention.
+They do not count as application media bytes or get delivered as media at the receiver.
+SSRC 0 is handled before MID/PT media mapping on reception.

+The fallback is available only during congestion-controller-authorized clusters;
+it does not enable continuous padding.
+Startup, ALR, congestion and recovery policies still decide when and how much to probe.
+At low rates, clusters continue until both the byte target and minimum packet count are met.
+Idle media queues do not suppress probe deadlines, even when the regular padding rate is zero.

+All scheduling remains sans-I/O: the application supplies `Input::Timeout` at the deadlines returned by `Output::Timeout`.
+There are no internal timers or threads.
+These timeout inputs also advance ALR's unused media budget, allowing discovery and recovery while media is paused or has never started.

+The send path follows `modules/pacing/pacing_controller.cc`, `modules/pacing/bitrate_prober.cc`, `modules/pacing/packet_router.cc` and
+`modules/rtp_rtcp/source/rtp_sender.cc` in the local WebRTC reference at `956083e9a9f487b9c2d0cdb96c64ba23cfc1ac76`.
+The dedicated SSRC 0 fallback is a str0m integration choice; that checkout generates padding through RTP modules.

 ### Application Limited Region (ALR)

 ALR occurs when your application sends **less than 65% of available